patreeceeo/misterpatricio-com/app/assets/javascripts/boggle/ISSUES.md

 - If you type the same word more than once you get credit for it more than once
 - It occasionally uses the same squares more than once per word
 - Maybe it should always print words in alphabetical order?

+- Highlight the word in the grid when its found.